Fuze (company): Rebranding to Fuze (2016–present)

 In November 2015, Thinking Phones acquired San Francisco-based cloud voice and video conferencing company FuzeBox, which was founded in 1998 by Jeff Cavins as CallWave, a publicly traded company.
 In 2009, it was taken private and renamed FuzeBox.

 On February 9, 2016, Thinking Phones announced that it had rebranded itself as Fuze.
 The name change was intended to indicate that the company had moved beyond exclusively phone-related offerings and to better reflect its core offerings, as a unified platform for voice, video, and collaboration.

 On February 17, 2017, Colin Doherty was announced as CEO of Fuze.
 Steve Kokinos will oversee corporate strategy as executive chairman.

 In May 2019, Fuze announced it has raised $484.8 million to date in total funding.
 On January 21, 2021, the company announced it had raised an additional $13.6 million from existing investors, including Bessemer Venture Partners and Summit Partners.

 On June 5, 2019, Fuze launched Flex Summit, a one-day industry event bringing together experts in technology, HR, operations, and management to explore the future of distributed work.
 Flex Summit 2021 was a five-day virtual event, exploring the future of flexible work.

 On December 11, 2019, amid a layoff of approximately 25% of all staff, Brian Day was named the company's new chief executive officer.
 He originally joined the company in December 2016 as chief financial officer.
 Rob Scudiere was named president and COO.
 On February 5, 2021, Edward M. Durkin was named chief financial officer, and Dan MacDonnell was named senior security advisor.
-On April 9, 2021, Christopher Jones was named Fuze's new chief revenue officer.

 In addition to its headquarters in Boston, the company has locations in New York, Ottawa, London, Aveiro (Portugal), Paris, and Sydney.